jeroenransijn/expressful/README.md

   viewsDirectory: 'views', // don't change this for no reason, used for testing mainly
   faviconPath: 'public/favicon.ico', // path to favicon
   muteFavicon: true, // make it easy to get started without a favicon
-  useNunjucks: true // nunjucks is the default templating engine });
+  useNunjucks: true, // nunjucks is the default templating engine
+  staticMaxAge: '30 days' // Caching time for static resources });
 ```